RealImage/challenge2019/README.md

 This challenge consist of two problems.

 ## Problem Statement 1
 Given a list of content size and Theatre ID, Find the partner for each delivery where cost of delivery is minimum.
 If delivery is not possible, mark that delivery impossible.
-Assume every partner have infinite capacity.
+Assume every partner have infinite capacity (i.e. Do not use capacities.csv).

 Use the data given in `partners.csv`.